4,200 words, approximately 16 minutes to read

-When surveyed, the audiobook audience does not read regularly or have different reading consumption behavior.
-The story in audiobook form is consumed by a non-reading audience when it is not possible to read (driving, exercising).
+When surveyed, the audiobook audience does not read regularly or has different reading consumption behavior.
+The story in audiobook form is consumed by a non-reading audience when it is impossible to read (driving, exercising).
 This also feeds into other meta trends like increased leisure time.

 [tl;dr] The existing publishing market is 93 billion and growing.
 Meta trends in population, demographics, education, and technology suggest a larger opportunity for content creators in the coming decades.

-In a market so large, is it better to seek a traditional publishing deal or self-publish to find your readers?
+In a large market, is it better to seek a traditional publishing deal or self-publish to find your readers?

 There used to be a stigma with publishing as an indie.
 That time has passed.